mosip/vc-verifier/doc/sdjwt-vc-verification-support.md

 ### Steps Involved
-1. Add enum value `SD_JWT_VC("vc+sd-jwt")` in `CredentialFormat`
+1. Add enum value `VC_SD_JWT("vc+sd-jwt")` and `DC_SD_JWT("dc+sd-jwt")` in `CredentialFormat`
 2. Create a new class `SdJwtVerifiableCredential` that implements `VerifiableCredential` interface.
-This class will be used to validate and verify the `vc+sd-jwt` format credentials.
+This class will be used to validate and verify the credential.
    - `validate` method will be used to validate the credential format and its claims.
    - `verify` method will be used to verify the credential signature and disclosures.
-    - `isRevoked` method will return false as `vc+sd-jwt` does not support revocation.
-3. Create a class `SdJwtValidator` to validate the credential format and claims.
+3. Create a class `SdJwtValidator` to validate the credential format and disclosures.
-    -  method `validate` to validate the credential format, claims
+   -  method `validate` to validate the credential format, disclosures
-4. Create a class `SdJwtVerifier` to verify the credential format and claims.
+4. Create a class `SdJwtVerifier` to verify the credential signature.
    - method `verify` to verify credential Cryptographic Signature
-    - It will verify the disclosures using Cryptographic Hash Verification.
-(SHA-256 if `_sd_alg` is not specified, otherwise use the algorithm specified in `_sd_alg` claim)
 5. Implement the `validate` method in `SdJwtVerifiableCredential` class to perform the following checks:
-    - Validate the credential format is `vc+sd-jwt`.
+   - Validate the credential format is `vc+sd-jwt` or `dc+sd-jwt`.
    - Validate the credential claims against the issuer metadata.
    - Ensure that the credential contains required claims as per the issuer's configuration.
    - Check if the credential is expired or not.
-    - Ensure that the credential is not revoked (though `vc+sd-jwt` does not support revocation, this check can be a placeholder for future use).
+   - Disclosure Verification to confirm sd claims are not tampered (Cryptographic Hash Verification).
+      - Use SHA-256 if `_sd_alg` is not specified, otherwise use the algorithm specified in `_sd_alg` claim
 6. Implement the `verify` method in `SdJwtVerifiableCredential` class to perform the following checks:
    - Confirm the credential is not tampered (Cryptographic Signature Verification).
-    - Disclosure Verification to confirm sd claims are not tampered (Cryptographic Hash Verification).
-7. Implement the `CredentialVerifierFactory` to create an instance of `SdJwtVerifiableCredential` when the credential format is `vc+sd-jwt`.
+7. Implement the `CredentialVerifierFactory` to create an instance of `SdJwtVerifiableCredential` when the credential format is `vc+sd-jwt` or `dc+sd-jwt`.

+> Note: All non-normative examples are referred for vc+sd-jwt format.

-###  Sequence diagram - validate and verify `vc+sd-jwt` credential format VC
+###  Sequence diagram - validate and verify `vc+sd-jwt` or `dc+sd-jwt` credential format VC

 ```mermaid
 sequenceDiagram